Childhood Practice Level 5

 Course enquiry form

-The Childhood Practice Level 5 is an engaging and fun course for those who already have academic qualifications at SCQF Level 4 or above and/or for those progressing on from our Childhood Practice & Wellbeing: Level 4 or SCP courses at Edinburgh College.
-The course is based around the Skills for Work Level 5 Group Award with additional units chosen to give an excellent introduction to the skills and knowledge required to work with children.
+This SCQF Level 5 course is for those who already have academic qualifications at SCQF Level 4 or above or for those progressing from our Childhood Practice Level 4 or National 4 School College Partnership courses at Edinburgh College.

 What you will learn

-Candidates who successfully achieve this course will be awarded the SQA Group Award in Early Learning and Childcare at SCQF Level 5
+- Candidates who successfully achieve this course will be awarded the Early Learning and Childcare SQA Group Award at SCQF Level 5, National 5 Communication.

 How the course is assessed